 A home invasion is a violation that would leave anyone feeling scared and vulnerable.
 Don’t overlook the need to address the emotional toll a break-in can take on you and your family members.
 Talk to people about what happened, and seek professional help if you find other parts of your life are affected by the break-in.
 Repair the physical damage to your home and take measures to protect yourself and your home from future invasions.

 1. Install a security system

-This is the No. 1 measure you can take to prevent a break-in.
+This is the No. 1 measure you can take to prevent a break-in other then having an armed security guard.
 A study from the University of North Carolina at Charlotte found that 60 percent of burglars would not attempt to break-in to a home that was protected by a security system.
 Install a system that includes indoor and outdoor motion-activated cameras that will alert you to intruder presence.
 After installation, advertise the system’s presence with yard signs and stickers at every entrance to the home.